How a Blog Can Help You Connect With Your Clients and Promote Your Services19 Aug, 2021

 Blog posts help with SEO!

-In short, blog posts are going to contribute to a wealth of content that can be broken down and processed word-by-word.
-Google, in looking to find that perfect answer to your potential clients’ questions, is going to look for the words that best match the words in their searches—and, having more blog posts, more answers, helps you reach them.
+In short, blog posts are going to contribute to a wealth of content.
+That can be broken down and processed word-by-word.
+Google, in looking to find that perfect answer to your potential clients’ questions.
+It is going to look for the words that best match the words in their searches—and, having more blog posts, more answers, helps you reach them.

 Now, on the technical side, you’ll have to identify those keywords that will help your blog posts shine in Google searches, and you’ll have to craft those blog posts in a way that encourage users to read to the end.
 Dwell time, or the time that users spend on the page, contributes greatly to how Google is processing your website and how it’s ranking it.
 More time on page = better ranking.